 Perhaps more than any other environmental issue, the topic of climate change challenges science teachers to accurately convey data, reveal assumptions, and engage critical-thinking skills.
 Designed for students in grades 6-8, Carbon & Climate provides activities and resources to help educators meet these challenges, introducing students to some of the complex issues involved in climate change.
+Review this Overview to learn more about what students will do, the setting, and time required to complete each individual activity.

 Project Learning Tree's hands-on and engaging activities help teach students how to think, not what to think, about the environment and their place within it.